densalzmann/hiwi-test/README.md

 -> Solution: as often can provide [stackoverflow](https://stackoverflow.com/questions/68776387/docker-library-initialization-failed-unable-to-allocate-file-descriptor-tabl)

 (!)
-Please open an issue if you find any problem.
+Please open an issue if you find any problems.